DurableDrupal/durabledrupallean/manuscript/C1-inception.md

 # Chapter 1.
 Project Inception {#chapter-01}

 We are diving right into a real world project, the Durable Drupal Website, in order to demonstrate DurableDrupal Lean.

+T> ## An overview of DurableDrupal Lean is available if you prefer to see that before diving in T>
+T> Sometimes books should be read backwards!
+We invite you to jump over to the [DurableDrupal Lean Process Overview - Appendix 1](#appendix01).
+We didn't want to force you to read that first, but it's there if you prefer to see it first, and then serves as a handy reference, guide and resource center.

-But just where do we dive in?
+Now, just where do we dive in?
 Where does inception live in any project?

 ## The first team meeting and the empty Kanban Board